Web安全蓝图

 -

-The web with state(HTTP is stateless) -> hidden fields/cookies
+The web with state(HTTP is stateless) -> hidden fields/cookies - session hijacking

 - cross-site scripting forgery (CSRF)